jdpaquette/roadmap/README.md

   ### Week 3:

   ### Week 4:
+   * Coding language to start with was decided to be Python.
+Will also be learning html / css / JavaScript

 ## March 2021 --
 * [100 Days of Code - The Complete Python Pro Bootcamp for 2021](https://www.udemy.com/course/100-days-of-code/) by Dr. Angela Yu